-Average Total Dissolved Phosphorus (TDP) in Kinbasket and Revelstoke reservoirs was close to the detection limit of 2.0 $\mu$ g/L (2.2-2.3 $\mu$ g/L and 2.1 $\mu$ g/L, respectively) (Table 2) with a maximum of 7.5 $\mu$ g/L at KIN Canoe in June (5 m) and 4.9 $\mu$ g/L at REV Middle in May (2 m) (Table 2), however these high values are likely errors as TP from the same samples was lower in both cases.
+Average Total Dissolved Phosphorus (TDP) in Kinbasket and Revelstoke reservoirs was at or close to the detection limit (2.1-2.3 $\mu$ g/L and 2.1-2.2 $\mu$ g/L, respectively) (Table 2) with a maximum of 4.8 $\mu$ g/L at KIN Canoe in April at 15 m and 5.9 $\mu$ g/L at REV Middle in April at 75 m (Table 2).
+High TDP values can be errors as TP from the same samples can be lower, as was the case the REV Middle sample.
 Occasionally TP values returned are lower than TDP which can happen in systems that have particularly low phosphorus levels or can occur through lab or field contamination.
-For the purpose of analysis, all values returned at <2.0 $\mu$ g/L (DL) are transformed to 2.0 $\mu$ g/L. A substantial portion of samples from both reservoir were below the 2.0 $\mu$ g/L detection: 76% in Kinbasket reservoir and 86% in Revelstoke reservoir.
+For the purpose of analysis, all values returned at <2.0 $\mu$ g/L (DL) are transformed to 2.0 $\mu$ g/L. A substantial portion of samples from both reservoir were below the 2.0 $\mu$ g/L detection: 86% in Kinbasket reservoir and 78% in Revelstoke reservoir.

-Soluble Reactive Phosphorus (SRP) across Kinbasket reservoir stations was on average 1.3 to 1.7 $\mu$ g/L and 1.4 to 1.6 $\mu$ g/L at all Revelstoke stations with many values below the detection limit of 1.0 $\mu$ g/L. Highest values in Kinbasket occurred in KIN Wood (4.1 $\mu$ g/L) and at REV Middle (3.5 $\mu$ g/L) (Table 2).
-These is little seasonal or depth trend evident in SRP values (Figures 2, 3,and 7).
-In Kinbasket reservoir, from 42% of samples were below the detection limit and in Revelstoke reservoir 29% of samples were below the 1.0 $\mu$ g/L.
+Soluble Reactive Phosphorus (SRP) values across Kinbasket and Revelstoke reservoir stations were on average 1.1 to 1.4 $\mu$ g/L with 73% of values below the detection limit of 1.0 $\mu$ g/L in Kinbasket and 60% in Revelstoke reservoir.
+Highest values in Kinbasket occurred in KIN Columbia (5.0 $\mu$ g/L in August at 2 m) and at REV Middle (4.3 $\mu$ g/L in July at 15 m) (Table 2).
+These is little seasonal or depth trend evident in SRP values and the high values are not usually mirrored in the TP or TDP data (Figures 2, 3, and 7).

-Alkalinity and Conductivity - Alkalinity was higher in Kinbasket reservoir, average seasonal values ranging from 63 to 79 mgCaCO3/L in Kinbasket and from 49 to 50 mgCaCO3/L in Revelstoke reservoir (Table 2).
-Average seasonal conductivity is also higher in Kinbasket (149-185 $\mu$ S/cm) than in Revelstoke (116-121 $\mu$ S/cm) (Table 2; Figure 4).
-Highest conductivity water in Kinbasket comes from the Columbia Reach while the Wood and Canoe stations had lowest seasonal average conductivity.
-In Revelstoke reservoir, alkalinity and conductivity was similar across stations (Table 2; Figure 5).
+Alkalinity and Conductivity - Alkalinity was higher in Kinbasket reservoir, average seasonal values ranging from 61 to 75 mgCaCO $3$ /L in Kinbasket and from 54 to 58 mgCaCO $3$ /L in Revelstoke reservoir (Table 2).
+Average seasonal conductivity is also higher in Kinbasket (147-179 $\mu$ S/cm) than in Revelstoke (133-141 $\mu$ S/cm) (Table 2; Figures 4, 5).
+Unlike most years where conductivity in Revelstoke reservoir reaches a low in July, in 2015, conductivity values increased following June and remained higher than other years (Figure 5a).

 pH and Turbidity - pH varies little and is always slightly alkaline.
-Average turbidity was similar across most stations (0.3 - 1.2 NTUs) (Table 2) although KIN Wood and REV Middle had the highest point sample turbidity levels (10 and 15 NTUs, respectively).
+Average turbidity was similar across most stations (0.3 - 1.2 NTUs) (Table 2) although KIN Wood and REV Middle had the highest point sample turbidity levels (10 and 5.9 NTUs), respectively).

-Silica (Si) - Silica concentrations were similar across stations in each reservoir with a small decline through the sampling season (Table 2, Figure 8).
-Reservoir silica averages ranged from 2.9 to 3.7 mg/L.
+Silica (Si) - Silica concentrations were similar across stations in each reservoir with a small decline through the sampling season and tending to begin to increase in the fall (Figure 8).
+Reservoir silica averages ranged from 2.7 to 3.1 mg/L (Table 2; Figure 8).